What Happens to My Health Insurance When Changing Jobs?

-- How HIPAA laws help you transfer your health insurance coverage from one employer to the next.
+- HIPAA laws help you transfer your health insurance coverage from one employer to the next.

-- A description of COBRA and how it helps you to avoid a lapse in your health insurance coverage.
+- COBRA helps you avoid lapses in health insurance coverage.

-- How short-term health insurance policies may or may not be your best alternative to COBRA.
+- A short-term health insurance policy could be your best alternative to COBRA.

-3. If you or a family member have a chronic condition like diabetes, heart disease or cancer, you could encounter a pre-existing condition exclusion clause in your future policy.
+- If you have a pre-existing condition, such as diabetes, heart disease, or cancer, you may encounter a pre-existing condition clause in your future policy.